jhelming73/Project-2/README.md

 # Chuck Norris API

 ## Technical Requirements
-The hangman game fulfills the following requirements:
+The Chuck Norris API project fulfills the following requirements:
 - Be a working, interactive, React application ✔
 - Include data from a third-party API ✔
 - Uses React Router ✔